SeanYeatts/SolidWrap/info/API Reference.rst

 ``solidworks`` ( object )
 -------------------------
-This is the core object of the API.
+The core object of the API.
 It serves as a representation of SolidWorks, and is responsible for handling all SolidWorks commands.

 Attributes
 ``````````